 Let’s not lose focus of the holiday during a frenzy of preparations.
 Thanksgiving is all about gratitude, so we’d like to take a moment and thank you for your support and wish you a safe and memorable holiday!

 And while we hope you don’t ever need our services, please know that we’re here for you if you ever do.
-From everyone at the Law Offices of Michael A. DeMayo, thank you for making us one of North Carolina’s most trusted personal injury firms.
+From everyone at DeMayo Law Offices, thank you for making us one of North Carolina’s most trusted personal injury firms.